josephgarnier/cpp-starter-project-cmake/README.md

 )
 ```

 The next file to configure is for **packaging and exporting** your application to be installed or included in another project.
 This **step is optional** if you plan to export your project only as executable.
-It's not an obligation either if you export as library, but strongly recommanded.
+It's not an obligation either if you export as library, but strongly recommended.
 For that, you have to edit `cmake/project/PackageConfig.cmake.in` and fill it from documentation of [`find_package()`](https://cmake.org/cmake/help/latest/command/find_package.html), [cmake-packages](https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html) and [cmake-buildsystem](https://cmake.org/cmake/help/latest/manual/cmake-developer.7.html).
 But the file is already filled with a default content to be exported then imported in an other project with `target_link_libraries()`.
 If you are not familiar with these concepts of modern cmake, watch this [tutorial](https://gitlab.kitware.com/cmake/community/-/wikis/doc/tutorials/Exporting-and-Importing-Targets).

 The two next files to configure are to generate **binary and source package installers**.
 This **step is optional** if you don't plan to create an installer.
 By default, the project is provided with a basic configuration to generate an archive installer on Linux and an NSIS installer on Windows.
 If despite everything you want to customize the many options, edit the files `cmake/project/CPackInstallerConfig.cmake` and `cmake/project/CPackInstallerOptions.cmake.in` in following the documentation of [CPack](https://cmake.org/cmake/help/latest/module/CPack.html).